 Nick Hornby: Uniquely Referential (VIDEO)

 Posted: 04/ 4/2012 7:26 am

 Nick Hornby is intelligent.
 When interviewing the young British artist one gets the sense that his words are not only considered, but important, picking up on everything, and resulting in our interview resembling more of a linguistic dance than a simple exchange.
-He is unmistakably informed about the world and his craft, having attended both Slade and Chelsea College of Art.
-His knowledge of theory and art history are specifically what currently define his work-stark white futuristic sculptures that, upon closer inspection, are actually hybrids of various existing artistic references.
-Crane.tv visited Nick's monastic studio to find out more about this most modern artwork.
+He is unmistakably informed about the world and his craft, having attended both Stade and Chelsea College of Art.
+His knowledge of theory and art history are specifically what currently define his work -- stark white futuristic references.
+Crane.tv visited Nick's monastic studio to find out more about this modern artwork.

 Upon first inspection of Nick Hornby's sculptures they appear to be entirely abstract.
 But take a turn around the figure and, as if by magic, images or as Nick puts it, "quotations", will reveal themselves.
-In the pure blankness of his unusual white material - something that gives the impression of marble but is in fact as light as a feather - one can find Rodin, Brancus, Frink or any other image he has decided to capture.
-The result is uncanny - an object that conveys nothing and everything simultaneously.
+In the pure blankness of his unusual white material -- something that gives the impression of marble but is in fact as light as a feather -- one can find Rodin, Brancusi, Frink or any other image he has decided to capture.
+The result is uncanny -- an object that conveys nothing and everything simultaneously.